 Reducing pollution from farming

-We run two very different facilitation funds on behalf of Natural England to support farmers in the Tyne catchment to reduce pollution from agriculture and increase efficiency.
+We run three very different facilitation funds on behalf of Natural England to support farmers in the Tyne catchment to reduce pollution from agriculture and increase efficiency.

 Farmers benefit from regular workshops and a 20% uplift in points when applying for a Countryside Stewardship scheme.
 The funds are free for farmers to join.